 When burnout was first noted, in the 1970s, it was also nicknamed ‘compassion fatigue’.
 This was primarily because it was first observed in the caring sector (nurses, social services and teachers).

 But even if you don’t fall into those sectors chances are you’re giving more than you’re receiving back.

 And what do you want to receive back?

 A thank you.
-An acknowledgement that your work is being seen and appreciated.
+An acknowledgment that your work is being seen and appreciated.

 Maybe you work in a company where the managers are overstretched too and they’re forgetting to appreciate you.

 Don’t be shy to remind them.
-Ask them for feedback, prompt them.
+Ask them for feedback, and prompt them.